microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.

-3. Refer back to the FHIR service [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the API request.
+3. Refer back to the FHIR service `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the API request.

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

     __Hint:__ Look closely at the `""` quotation marks.
 All JSON keys and values must be surrounded by double quotes.
-Any double quotes *within* these surrounding quotes must be escaped, however.
+Any double quotes *within* these surrounding quotes must be `\` escaped, however.

 6. When ready, copy and paste the JSON-formatted request parameters into the `Body` of the `Convert Data - CCDA` request in Postman.